wookiehangover/sambreed-dev/src/content/writing/2023/an-even-worse-search.md

 The next step is to use the Internet Archive’s Wayback Machine to make archived versions of each of the links in my trove, and present them as an option to follow.

-This is already something I do on my resume for the Quick Left website, which is now long gone from the web but still alive and well in the Wayback machine.
+This is already a convention I use in my [résumé](/cv.html) for the Quick Left website, which is now long gone from the web but still alive and well in the Wayback machine.

 Or maybe something more ambitious, like scraping the content (for research purposes, not to re-publish) and splitting it into embeddings or a full-text search, and build a proper little micro-search engine for the content I post about.